MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

   > Vectorization_Process.m
   > Vectorization_Process_Inverse.m
   *These are functions used in the main program for lower-dimensional solutions of 3-d FPU model, with the second torus perscribed.*

+- Lower-FPU-periodic-3
+  > main_FPU_3nodes_1torus.m
+  *This is the main program with Dimension-enlarged Newton scheme for lower-dimensional solutions of 3-d FPU model, with the third torus prescribed.*

+  > Newton_FPU_Solver.m
+  > P_eqn_calcu.m
+  > Q_eqn.m
+  > T_construct.m
+  > Vector_Expand_Padding.m
+  > Vectorization_Process.m
+  > Vectorization_Process_Inverse.m
+  *These are functions used in the main program for lower-dimensional solutions of 3-d FPU model, with the third torus perscribed.*

+- Lower-FPU-quasiperiodic-1
+  > main

 ## Citing